Marta Fuchs

-Marta Fuchs (January 1, 1898 - September 22, 1974) was a German concert and operatic soprano.
+Marta Fuchs (January 1, 1898 - September 22, 1974) was a German concert and operatic dramatic soprano.

 Marta Fuchs grew up in an artistic family, her father being a painter, member of the board of the guild and a city councillor.
 In later years he put his efforts into managing his daughter's career.
 Marta attended the Königin-Katharina-Stift High School in Stuttgart and studied at the Hochschule für Musik und Darstellende Kunst, the College of Music in Stuttgart.
 In 1923 at the age of 25, she began her career as a soprano singing concerts and oratories.
 After undergoing further voice and drama training in Stuttgart, she made her debut as an operatic soprano at the state theatre in Aachen in 1928 with Gluck's Orpheus, Azucena in Verdi's Troubadour and with Carmen.

 Marta Fuchs became an active member of the Christian Community and from 1924 a member of the Anthroposophical Society.

 In 1930 she was engaged by the Staatsoper in Dresden.
 After retraining from an alto to a high dramatic soprano, she sang, among other parts, Marschallin, Isolde, Brünnhilde, Arabella, and Fidelio.
 From 1935 onwards she was also part of the ensemble of the Berlin State Opera und des Deutsche Oper Berlin and appeared as guest in Amsterdam, Prague, Paris, London, Florence and Vienna.

 From 1933 to 1942, she was a central figure at the Bayreuther Festspiele, where she played Isolde, Kundry and especially Brünnhilde.
 On February 20, 1935 she played the part of Maria Tudor in the premiere of Rudolf Wagner-Régeny's Der Günstling.